Jide-Muritala/MeetingSpace/README.md

 ​![mspace](https://github.com/Jide-Muritala/meeting_space/assets/115728688/f5fb0897-030c-42fd-85c3-04cde5946f57)

 The app is built on Ruby on Rails.
-It uses PostgreSQL for the database and Devise for user authentication.
+It uses PostgreSQL for the database, Devise for user authentication, and Pundit for authorization.
-It uses Mapbox for mapping and Cloudinary for user media management.
+It uses Mapbox for location mapping and Cloudinary for user media management.

 ### 1. Design